JabRef/user-documentation/en/Autosave.md

 The autosave feature helps to prevent loss of data by saving the opened database on user interactions.
 So there is no need to save the database manually after changing it.
-Furthermore it synchronizes your local files which are associated with appropriate [SQLDatabase](shared databases).
+Furthermore it synchronizes your local files which are associated with appropriate [shared SQL databases](SQLDatabase).

 ## Activation